 Helping family earlier

-Renting provides greater flexibility
+Renting in retirement provides greater flexibility

 Renting provides a certain flexibility that purchasing a property doesn’t.
 Those that choose to rent their home have the flexibility to move to any location they desire.
-In our experience, this is often influenced by the places that their family, grandchildren or friends live, or places of familiarity, such as areas they grew up in.

 If you choose to rent a property from Retirement Villages Group you have the added benefit of avoiding any separate service charge payments as these will be wrapped up in the monthly rental fee.